-Unless you have taken the battery pack out of the camera, remove the orange-colored plastick protective back-plate from the battery.
+Unless you have taken the battery pack out of the camera, remove the orange-colored plastic protective back plate from the battery.

 Fully insert the battery into the charger by placing the battery into the charger and then sliding it forward until the metal contacts come together.

-Connect the power cord into the charger and insert the plug into the power outlet.
+Connect the power cord to the charger and insert the plug into the power outlet.

 Once fully charged the orange light will go out and change to green.